 Of late I have been reflecting on my investing performance over the last decade.
 While I have made some money on “winning” stocks, I have probably lost much more on duds.
 In fact as I looked at my portfolio I still own many of these dud stocks, hoping for some miraculous bounce that will restore their value.
 Or as I tell myself to feel a little better about the losses incurred, at least I can eventually write them off as a capital loss and reduce my taxes.
 Really not a very good reason.
-And then this article, “Are You an Investor or Speculator” really crystallized that I am more of a glorified speculator rather than a mediocre investor.
+And then this article I came across in my Facebook feed, “Are You an Investor or Speculator” really crystallized that I am more of a glorified speculator rather than a mediocre investor.
 In fact, if I had invested all my money in index funds and done no stock specific investing, even given the 2008 financial crisis, I would still be better off.
 Sadly it has taken me 10+ years to get to this realization.

 …Many casual investors buy stocks and assume they are investing, but in reality, they are actually speculating.
 True investing entails conducting a thorough analysis of a company, determining whether the current price is justified, deciding whether the stock would be a good addition to your portfolio, and repeating the process periodically; speculation is simply buying a stock because you think it’s a good company or you heard a good tip, but you really don’t know how the company makes money, who its competitors are, or in some cases, even what it does.
 Most people would say they are an investor, but unless you are employing the fundamental analysis discussed below, you may actually be a speculator… [and] the analysis doesn’t stop when you buy the stock, you must continue to monitor the company (not just the stock price) to ensure it still meets your criteria.
 It’s okay to invest in stocks, but investors must recognize that unless they conduct ongoing and thorough analysis, they are merely gambling/speculating….